Ram Raja Temple

-Ram Raja Temple is a Hindu temple in Orchha, Madhya Pradesh, India.
+Ram Raja Temple is a Hindu temple in Orchha, Niwari district, Madhya Pradesh, India.
 In this temple Raja Ram is accompanied by Sita (on the left), brother Lakshmana (on the right), Maharaj Sugriva and Narsingh Bhagwan (on the right).
-Durga Maa is also present in the darbaar on the right side.
-Hanuman ji and Jambavan ji are praying just below Sita.
-The speciality of this temple is that God Ram has a sword in his right hand and a shield in the other.
-Shri Ram is sitting in Padmasan, with the left leg crossed over the right thigh.
+Durga Maa is also present in the darbaar.
+Hanuman ji and Jambavan ji are shown praying below the main figures.
+The speciality of this temple is that Lord Rama has a sword in his right hand and a shield in his left hand and a shield in the other.
+Shri Ram is seated in a Padmasana-like posture, with his left leg crossed over his right thigh.

 The daily number of visitors to the temple range from 1500 to 3000 and on certain important Hindu festivals like the Makar Sankranti, Vasant Panchami, Shivratri, Ram Navami, Kartik Purnima and Vivaha Panchami the number of devotees who throng to Orchha range in thousands.

 It is a sacred Hindu pilgrimage and receives devotees in large numbers regularly and is also commonly known as Orchha Temple.
 The annual domestic tourist number is around 650,000 and the foreign tourist number is around 25,000.

 In India this is the only temple where God Rama is worshiped as a king and that too in a palace.
 A Guard of Honour is held every day, police personnel have been designated as Guards at the temple, much in the manner of a king.
 The food and other amenities provided to the deity at the temple are a royal repast.
 Armed salutation is provided to God Ram every day.